 Upon re-evaluation of the OPTN KPD donor, the paired donor's transplant hospital must maintain documentation in the paired donor's medical record that it has informed the paired donor of all of the requirements in Policy 13.4.C: Informed Consent for KPD Donors.
-The paired donor's transplant hospital

-142 must also obtain a signature that confirms the donor has been re-informed that they may without draw 143 from participation in the OPTN KPD program at any time, for any reason.
+The paired donor's transplant hospital must also confirm that the donor has been re-informed that they may withdraw from participation in the OPTN KPD program at any time, for any reason.